-It’s been a while since I’ve seen one: do examination papers still sternly instruct you to “write on one side of the paper only”?
+It’s thankfully been a while since I’ve seen an examination paper; do they still sternly instruct you to “write on one side of the paper only”?
 Or as Sellar and Yeatman parodied it in 1066 And All That, “do not on any account attempt to write on both sides of the paper at once.”

 I’ll bet he’s not perusing an opisthograph